 Do You Have to Grind Chia Seeds?

-Chia seeds do not need to be ground.
-This might come from the idea of flax seeds needing to be ground.
-Flax seeds have a hard-outer shell and are hard for the body to digest, but this isn’t the case with chia seeds.
+The idea that chia seeds must be ground might come from the idea of flax seeds needing to be ground.
+Flax seeds have a hard outer shell and are hard for the body to digest, but this isn’t the case with chia seeds.

 Other Answers About Chia Seeds

 How to Eat Chia Seeds for Weight Loss

 Chia seeds can be eaten to help with weight loss.
 This is because they have tons of fiber, which can make you feel fuller.
 Also, fiber increases the amount of calories your body uses just in the digestion process.
 So because of this, they can be excellent for weight loss.